-Our comparisons of prices charged by the Puget Sound area’s largest auto insurers found that most area drivers will save $500 or more a year by making a better auto insurance choice.
-Many will save $1,000 or more.
+We compared prices charged by insurers operating in the Puget Sound area for seven illustrative policyholders and found that most area drivers can save hundreds of dollars every year by making better auto insurance choices—many will save more than $1,500.
 For example:

 You want to buy enough coverage to protect yourself—but not so much that you’re wasting money.
 We advise on that, too.
 The highlights: